Seabuckthorn

 Seabuckthorn is a super-food for your skin, with oils from both the seed and berries.
 The deep, rich orange colour in both oils comes from skin nourishing beta-carotenes, which are well-known and appreciated antioxidant powerhouses that protect the skin against damaging UV exposure.
 It’s antioxidant properties are further enhanced by the numerous flavonoids, catechins and procyanidins to neutralise free radicals helping to slow down the ageing process.

-The oil from the berries is known as the single highest vegetal source of Vitamin C. It also contains Vitamin E, a host of B complex vitamins including folic acid, B1, B2 and B6, Vitamin A (alpha- and beta-carotene and a mixture of other carotenoids - such as lycopene, cryptoxanthin, physalien, zeaxanthin).
+The oil from the berries is known as the single highest vegetal source of Vitamin C. It also contains Vitamin E, a host of B complex vitamins including folic acid, B1, B2, B3 (niacin) and B6, Vitamin A (alpha- and beta-carotene and a mixture of other carotenoids - such as lycopene, cryptoxanthin, physalien, zeaxanthin).

 The fruit oil contains rare palmitoleic acid (omega-7) which is a component of skin lipids and stimulates regenerative processes in the epidermis and wound healing.
 Applied topically it soothes and relieves skin burns (caused by sun exposure or radiotherapy) and chafed skin.
 It also provides powerful antibacterial and anti-fungal properties, great for acne and healing wounds while also effectively supporting collagen production to ensure healthy, glowing skin.

-The seed oil is packed with omegas 3-6-9 and vitamins A and E to further protect from free radical damage, support skin regeneration and stimulate collagen production, helping to keep skin firm and protecting it from sun, dry air and wind.
+The seed oil is packed with vitamins A and E to further protect from free radical damage, support skin regeneration and stimulate collagen production, helping to keep skin firm and protecting it from sun, dry air and wind.

 Sea-buckthorn oil also improves blood circulation, facilitates oxygenation of the skin, removes excess toxins from the body and easily penetrates through the epidermis to protect against infections, prevent allergies, reduce inflammation and inhibit the ageing process.